dphdmn/slidingPuzzleAnimation/README.md

 ```
 tested on windows only, but probably does not matter if you compile image_gen yourself and call it image_gen.exe

+if you have troubles with losed frames or something, try changing WAITING_TIME_PER_FRAME, also you can change it to lower value if you are risky (yes i don't want to handle subporcess properly)

 # usage example:
 ```
 python main.py "1 6 8 2/5 10 0 7/9 15 11 4/13 12 14 3" "LU2RD3LURULDRURD2LULURURDLULDR2UL2" 30